openreferral/hsds_example_profile/docs/schema_reference.md

 ## Objects and fields

 If you run `python/generate_schema_reference_page.py`, then this section will contain a reference table for each schema file in your Profile.
-The script is very naïve, and will insert each reference table in whatever order it reads the files from &ndash; you likely want to change this!
+The script is very naïve, and will insert each reference table in whatever order it reads the files from &ndash; you likely want to change the order once you've run the script!

 {{insert_schema_reference_tables}}